The Digital Single Market role in the Department of Enterprise, Trade and Employment (DETE) is to:

 The Irish performance (and that of the other EU Member States) against the DSM initiatives set out in the Strategy is measured within the Digital Economy and Society Index (DESI).
 The DESI is a composite index that summarises five relevant indicators (Connectivity, Human Capital / Digital skills, Use of Internet by Citizens, Integration of Digital Technology by Businesses, Digital Public Services) on Europe’s digital performance and tracks the evolution of EU member states in digital competitiveness.

-The DESI Index 2020 shows that Ireland is ranked as the 6th most advanced digital economy in the EU and Digital Transition continues to be a core economic and policy issue in Ireland.
+The DESI Index 2020 shows that Ireland is ranked as the 6th most advanced digital economy in the EU and Digital Transformation continues to be a core economic policy issue in Ireland.

 Ireland’s overall score increased from 2019 to 2020 due to an improved performance in all DESI dimensions measured.
 Ireland improved or maintained our performance in 29 indicators within the Index and were above the EU average in 24 of these.
 Ireland continues to rank number one in the Integration of Digital Technology by Businesses category in the DESI 2020 and has maintained a leading position in the use of eCommerce by SMEs.
 Overall Ireland’s performance has steadily grown on the DESI since its inception in 2014.